-Grand Canyon added another two wins to their historic start of the season, with a run-rule dub over Cal State Bakersfield and a 9-8 win over Wisconsin.
+Grand Canyon added another two wins to its historic start of the season Friday with a run-rule victory over Cal State Bakersfield and a 9-8 nightcap over Wisconsin at GCU Softball Stadium.

-The Lopes bats exploded for a total of 22 runs on 27 hits between the two games.
-GCU now sits at 19-0, just four wins from tying the program record win streak of 23 games, set just last season.
-Grand Canyon is one of four undefeated teams in the nation after Florida fell to UCLA earlier in the day.
+The Lopes bats exploded for 22 runs on 27 hits over the two games.
+GCU sits at 19-0, just four wins from tying the program-record win streak of 23 games, set last season.
+Grand Canyon is one of four undefeated teams in the nation after Florida fell to UCLA earlier Friday.

-The Lopes dominated the Roadrunners from start to finish, scoring five runs in the second and third innings, before letting the young players on the roster get some action in the field and at the plate.
+The Lopes dominated the Roadrunners from start to finish, scoring five runs in the second and third innings, before giving their young players some action in the field and at the plate.

-Maggie Place went just three innings, only allowing a run in her start.
-Thanks to the minimum requirement for a win just being those three innings, in a five-inning win, Place moved to 3-0 on the season.
-She struck out a pair.
+Maggie Place went just three innings in her start, only allowing a run.
+Thanks to the three-inning requirement for a win in a five-inning game, Place moved to 3-0 with a pair of strikeouts.

-"All I want to do is get on base and grab extra bases for my team," said McCray.
+"All I want to do is get on base and grab extra bases for my team," McCray said.
 "I want to let my speed do the talking.
 I can go on a slump at the plate, but my speed will never slump."

-McCray tallied four stolen bases between the two games on the evening, bringing her total to 13- without being caught.
+McCray tallied four stolen bases in Friday's two games, bringing her season total to 13 without being caught.

-Holtorf's bunt single in the first would end up being overlooked, as the second baseman added hits in the second and third innings as well.
-She doubled with two outs and runners on second and third to score two in the 2nd inning.
+Holtorf's bunt single in the first would not end up being overlooked, as she added hits in the second and third innings as well.
+She doubled with two outs and runners on second and third to score two in the second inning.
 She homered in the third inning, scoring McCray with each RBI hit.Â

-The big fly was her second of the season and she finished game one with four RBI's.
+The big fly was Holtorf's second of the season, and she finished Friday's first game with four RBIs.

-"Hitting behind Syd makes life so much easier for me," said Holtorf.
+"Hitting behind Syd makes life so much easier for me," Holtorf said.
 "She frees me up by always getting on base and usually getting to second base.
 I just want to do what my team needs from me in those situations.
 Whether that is bunting or moving her closer to home with a ground ball."

-Emily Gonzalez added an RBI double of her own in the second inning on the heels of the Holtorf double.
-Gonzalez had one hit in each game, each of them RBI doubles scoring a run.
+Emily Gonzalez added an RBI double in the second inning on the heels of the Holtorf double.
+Gonzalez had one RBI double in each game Friday.

 Sophomore third baseman

 Ellie Pond hammered her second home run of the year just batters before Holtorf's.
-The three-run tank was the highlight of the former Salt Lake CC transfer's 2/2 game against Bakersfield.
+The three-run tank was the highlight of the Salt Lake Community College transfer's 2-for-2 game against Bakersfield.

 Pond added another hit in the nightcap with Wisconsin.
 Despite a slower start at the plate, the night's events brought Pond's batting average to .333 on the season.

-Maybe the biggest highlight of game one was three players' first career collegiate hits.
+Maybe the biggest highlights of Game 1 were three players' first career collegiate hits.
 In the fourth inning, sophomore

 Briah Williams and freshmen